What Is the Value of Labor?

 is negotiated between workers and those who hire them, and determined

-largely by what the consumers are willing to pay for products
+also by what the consumers are willing to pay for products and

-and services.
-If fraud, lies or force are not used on either
+services.
+If fraud, lies or force are not used on either side,

-side, the results are likely to be more fair than any government
+the results might be more fair than any government policies could

 As an aside there is a growing divide between the wealthy